Key developments for October 19-20:

 The source told Kyiv Independent the plant produces aviation and munitions shells, artillery bombs and warheads which help Russia continue its war against Ukraine.

-Later that day, the General Staff of Ukraine’s announced that Ukraine also struck the Lipetsk-2 Airfield in the Lipetsk Region, located more than 400 kilometers from the Ukrainian frontier.
+Later that day, the General Staff of Ukraine’s Armed Forces announced that Ukraine also struck the Lipetsk-2 Airfield in the Lipetsk Region, located more than 400 kilometers from the Ukrainian frontier.
 The attack was on ammunition depots, fuel storage and aircraft at an airfield that is known to house Russian Su-34 Su-35 and MiG-31 planes.

 The Kyiv independent could not independently verify this report.